Nod your head if you have said the following:

 - “I’ve been in meetings for the last 6 hours solid.”

 - “It feels like I haven’t been at my desk in two days.”

 - “I’ll get to that this weekend.”

 You’ve likely heard phrases like this around the office or said them yourself too many times.
-According to a Families and Work Institute study one in three American employees are chronically overworked.
-Multitasking, interruptions, too many meetings and an overwhelming workload are sited as some of the main contributors to their inability to maintain a reasonable work week.
+According to a Families and Work Institute study, one in three American employees is chronically overworked.
+Multitasking, interruptions, too many meetings, and an overwhelming workload are cited as some of the main contributors to their inability to maintain a reasonable work week.
 As Agilists we drive home the concepts of focus, prioritization and sustainable pace for our teams but the rest of the company is left out to dry, including ourselves.

 Why is this?

 It’s time to start applying the same limits and principles to our OWN workloads so we can reap the benefits.
 It’s time to start walking the talk.
 It’s time to start using Agile techniques to foster a much more sustainable workplace outside of our dev teams.

 First, get it out of your head.
 I repeat this over and over to friends and colleagues when I can see they are hitting their limit.
 You spend so much energy trying to make sure you remember all the things you need to do, you have little energy left to actually do said things.
 That fear of forgetting can also be quite stressful.
 Let’s rebalance that.
 Grab a pad of post-its and a sharpie and get it out.
 One task per post it.
 Why post-its?
 Well, they stick to most any smooth surface, so anything can become your board.